gdsbook/book/notebooks/04_spatial_weights.md

 outside = (adjlist_wealth['diff'] < lower) | (adjlist_wealth['diff'] > upper)
 ```

-So, despite the fact that that our observed differences are less dispersed on average, we can identify three boundaries in the data that are in the top 1% most extreme differences in neighboring household incomes across the map.
+So, despite the fact that that our observed differences are less dispersed on average, we can identify two boundaries in the data that are in the top 1% most extreme differences in neighboring household incomes across the map.
 These boundaries are shown in the table below:

 ```python
 adjlist_wealth[outside]